Newsletter European Advisory Board On Cat Diseases

-- FIP fusions show positive Rivalt test results, high protein values and low albumin / globulin ratio and neutrophil and macrophage content.
+- Effusions suggestive of FIP show positive Rivalt test results, high protein values, and low albumin/globulin ratio and contain neutrophils and macrophages.

-- Cells positive for FCoV antigen (immunofluorescence, immunohistochemistry on biopsy material from pyogranulomas or cell sediment from accumulated abdominal fluid) certified in specialized laboratories will be confirmed by FIP.
+- FCoV antigen-positive cells (immunofluorescence, immunohistochemistry on biopsy material from pyogranulomas or cell sediment from accumulated fluid in the abdomen) confirmed in specialized laboratories will confirm FIP.

 - FCoV RT-PCR of blood samples is not sufficient to make a diagnosis: FIP-inducing mutants and "normal" FCoV cannot be distinguished.